pnp/script-samples/scripts/spo-uninstall-spfx-hubsiteassociatedsites-tenantappcatalog/README.md

 ## Summary

 At the time of submitting this script sample there is no concept of a hub site app catalog.
 However you may want to install or upgrade or uninstall a SPFx solution to all sites within a hub for example all sites linked to the intranet hub.
 There is a script that covers deploying SPFx across all sites in a hub using the tenant app catalog.
-[Deploys and Installs SharePoint Framework (SPFx) solutions to Hub Site and Associated Sites using the tenant app catalog](../spo-deploy-install-update-spfx-hubsiteassociatedsites-tenantappcatalog/README.md)
+[Deploys and Installs SharePoint Framework (SPFx) solutions to Hub Site and Associated Sites using the tenant app catalog](../spo-deploy-install-update-spfx-hubsiteassociatedsites-tenantappcatalog/README.md).
+This sample covers how to uninstall SPFx package across hub site and associated sites from the tenant app catalogue.

 ![Example Screenshot](assets/example.png)